Afterlife: Science

 Psychological proposals for the origin of a belief in an afterlife include cognitive disposition, cultural learning, and as an intuitive religious idea.
-In one study, children were able to recognize the ending of physical, mental, and perceptual activity in death, but were hesitant to conclude the ending of will, self, or emotion in death.
-Children who fantasize about being reunited with loved ones after death are at higher risk of suicide.
+Fear of death or death anxiety is hypothesized to be a primary motivator for afterlife beliefs.
+Jamin Halberstadt finds that one function of religion is to alleviate death anxiety via afterlife beliefs.
+There also is research about afterlife beliefs from an evolutionary perspective, i.e. in the context of group selection.

+Near-death experiences

-In 2008, a large-scale study conducted by the University of Southampton involving 2060 patients from 15 hospitals in the United Kingdom, United States and Austria was launched.
+In 2008, a large-scale study conducted by the University of Southampton involving 2,060 patients from 15 hospitals in the United Kingdom, United States and Austria was launched.
 The AWARE (AWAreness during REsuscitation) study examined the broad range of mental experiences in relation to death.
 In a large study, researchers also tested the validity of conscious experiences for the first time using objective markers, to determine whether claims of awareness compatible with out-of-body experiences correspond with real or hallucinatory events.
 The results revealed that 40% of those who survived a cardiac arrest were aware during the time that they were clinically dead and before their hearts were restarted.
 One patient also had a verified out-of-body experience (over 80% of patients did not survive their cardiac arrest or were too sick to be interviewed), but his cardiac arrest occurred in a room without markers.
 Dr. Parnia in the interview stated, "The evidence thus far suggests that in the first few minutes after death, consciousness is not annihilated."
 The AWARE study drew the following primary conclusions: